101ahmadmarei/Block-Chain/README.md

 There are rarely cases where academic records need to be removed from a database.
 Because of this, a blockchain structure is perfect to store records of this type.
 Faculty can append information indefinitely and the record can follow students easily as they make their way through academia’s ranks.
 A record of this type would be useful for transfer students, or to corporations looking to vet new employees.

 ### How?
 A blockchain structure will be appended to as students complete their courses.
 A user interface will allow these students and faculty to search for data in these records and manipulate them.
-Some frameworks/libraries we plan to use are:
+Some frameworks/libraries we plan to use are: Python3 and PySide2.

 ### Deliverables
 #### Front end
-PySide2 (Qt5 bindings for Python3)
+* PySide2 (Qt5 bindings for Python3)

 #### Back end
-Python3
+* Python3

 #### Tools
-Git
+* Git
-Vim
+* Vim

 ### Getting Started
 #### Run: